 Greek honeys are richer in aromatic substances, compared to other honeys produced in other countries; they have less humidity, which means they are denser and richer.

-Combine all these facts together and you can start to understand why Greek honey has a top position in the world market.
+Combine all these facts together and you can start to understand health benefits honey and why Greek honey has a top position in the world market.

 Basic Types Of Greek Honey